FMazz97/CS123x/examples/simple_temperature/README.md

-# CS123x Simple Temperature Calibration & Reading Example
+# cs123x Simple Temperature Calibration & Reading Example

-This example demonstrates how to use the CS123x library to perform single-point calibration on the chip's internal temperature sensor and continuously acquire physical temperature readings in degrees Celsius (°C).
+This example demonstrates how to use the **cs123x** component to perform single-point calibration on the chip's internal temperature sensor and continuously acquire physical temperature readings in degrees Celsius (°C).

 ---